oasisprotocol/oasis-core/README.md

 # ./target/debug/ekiden-node-dummy --time-source mockrpc
 ```

-To start the compute node for the token contract:
+To start the compute node for the token contract (you need to start two):
 ```
 # cargo run -p ekiden-compute -- \
     --no-persist-identity \